 I was in Florida, and I got to know your governor really well.

-What how do you build a better Florida economy when I think you guys have now record low unemployment at this moment.
+How do you build a better Florida economy when I think you guys have now record low unemployment at this moment?

-Uh so that will end judicial activism in Florida in one day and the court has been a big impediment uh to upholding things we need to do, like tort reform, uh school choice, welfare reform that'll help make Florida more competitive.
+And the court has been a big impediment to upholding things we need to do like torrent, school choice, welfare reform that'll help make Florida more competitive.

 I think you have to make sure you're keeping taxes down.

-But once this salt change with uh state and local deduction being uh eliminated, once people really see that show up in their taxes next year when they're fine.
+But once this salt change with state and local deduction being eliminated, once people really see that show up in their taxes next year when they're firing like my taxes, thank you very much.

-I think people are gonna look at that and just the calculations.
+I think people are going to look at that and just the calculations.

 I don't talk to somebody who's at least thinking about either just retiring to Florida, who has a lot of means and can potentially do business here, or actually bringing a business down to Florida.

-So we have a chance, I think, to really take Florida's economy next level.
+So we have a chance, I think, to really take Florida's economy to the next level.

-It was uh fun to do those town halls.
+It was fun to do those town halls.

 Thank you for having us.

-When we come back, we have Sarah Carter is gonna check in with us.
+When we come back, we have Sarah Carter who's going to check in with us.

-And we're expecting widespread protests here uh coming up tomorrow and Friday.
+And we're expecting widespread protests here coming up tomorrow and Friday.

 All right, news roundup and information overload.